SecageNet/dump-catcher/README.md

-# Dump Catcher
+# System Information Collector

-Dump Catcher is a tool used to obtain minidump files and a few additional files.
+System Information Collector is a tool used to obtain minidump files and a few additional files.
 This tool facilitates debugging and analyzing system crashes.
 All the information obtained by the program is listed below.

 ## Information Obtained by the Program